 We conduct, and expect to continue to conduct, our table gaming activities at our casinos on a credit basis as well as a cash basis.
-As is common practice in Macau, we grant credit to our gaming promoters and certain of our premium direct players.
+Following the common practice in both Macau and the Philippines gaming markets, we grant credit to our gaming promoters and certain of our premium direct players.
 The gaming promoters bear the responsibility for issuing to, and subsequently, collecting credit from their players.
-We intend to selectively extend credit to certain VIP patrons in the Philippines whose level of play and financial resources warrant such an extension in our opinion.
+We adopted policy for extending credit to certain gaming promoters and VIP patrons in the Philippines whose level of play and financial resources warrant such an extension in our opinion.
 This credit is often unsecured, as is customary in our industry.
 High-end patrons typically are extended more credit than patrons who wager lower amounts.
 Any slowdown in the economy could adversely impact our VIP patrons, which could in turn increase the risk that these clients may default on credit extended to them.

 We may not be able to collect all of our gaming receivables from our credit customers.
 We expect that we will be able to enforce our gaming receivables only in a limited number of jurisdictions, including Macau and under certain circumstances, Hong Kong.
 As most of our gaming customers in Macau are visitors from other jurisdictions, principally Hong Kong and China, we may not have access to a forum in which we will be able to collect all of our gaming receivables because, among other reasons, courts of many jurisdictions, including China, do not enforce gaming debts.
 Further, we may be unable to locate assets in other jurisdictions against which to seek recovery of gaming debts.
 The collectability of receivables from international customers could be negatively affected by future business or economic trends or by significant events in the countries in which these customers reside.
 We may also, in given cases, have to determine whether aggressive enforcement actions against a customer will unduly alienate the customer and cause the customer to cease playing at our casinos.
 We could suffer a material adverse impact on our operating results if receivables from our credit customers are deemed uncollectible.
-In addition, in Macau, in the event a patron has been extended credit and has lost back to us the amount borrowed and the receivable from that patron is deemed uncollectible, Macau gaming tax will still be payable on the resulting gaming revenues, notwithstanding our uncollectible receivable.
+In addition, in the event a patron has been extended credit and has lost back to us the amount borrowed and the receivable from that patron is deemed uncollectible, Macau gaming tax or Philippines license fee (as the case may be) will still be payable on the resulting gaming revenues, notwithstanding our uncollectible receivable.
 An estimated allowance for doubtful debts is maintained to reduce our receivables to their carrying amounts, which approximate fair values.